-Score 4 In 2011 and 2012, the government's Legislation Office created a new legislative framework for RIA.
-It also developed the administrative capacities for implementing RIA procedures and established stable partnerships with representatives of the business community (Croatian Chamber of Commerce, Croatian Employers Association, Croatian Chamber of Crafts, Croatian Banking Association), some civil society organizations (Croatian Law Center, Croatian Youth Network, Forum for Quality Foster Care, Croatian Business Council for Sustainable Development) and unions (Trade Union of Textile, Footwear, Leather and Rubber Industry).
-However, one weakness of the RIA process in Croatia is the low level of inclusion of the public in the process and the difficulty of exerting influence on regulator plans.
+In 2011 and 2012, the government's Legislation Office created a new legislative framework for RIA.
+It also developed the administrative capacities for implementing RIA procedures and established stable partnerships with representatives of the business community (Croatian Chamber of Commerce, Croatian Employers Association, Croatian Chamber of Crafts, Croatian Banking Association), some civil-society organizations (Croatian Law Center, Croatian Youth Network, Forum for Quality Foster Care, Croatian Business Council for Sustainable Development) and unions (Trade Union of Textile, Footwear, Leather and Rubber Industry).
+However, one weakness of the RIA process in Croatia is the low level of inclusion of the public in the process and the difficulty of exerting real influence on regulatory plans.
 The RIA Act stipulates that the proposed regulatory plan be posted on the official website for not less than 15 days.
-However, most ministries confine themselves to informing the public.
-In contrast, less than a third of all ministries have enabled the public to leave comments on the plans they had proposed.
-Such a feedback option is particularly important in cases in which regulation has not been included in the impact assessment process.
-Ministries are also eager to keep control over the selection of external collaborators.
+However, most ministries confine themselves simply to informing the public, with less than a third of all ministries enabling the public to leave comments on proposed plans.
+Such a feedback option is particularly important in cases in which regulation has not been included in the impact-assessment process.
+Ministries are also eager to control the selection of external collaborators.
 For this and other reasons, the participation of stakeholders is often symbolic.